-#21 Updated by Boone Gorges almost 3 years ago
+#21 Updated by Boone Gorges about 3 years ago

 We're drafting an email notice to content authors at http://commons.gc.cuny.edu/groups/cac-community-team-project-planning/docs/email-notice-to-owners-of-wiki-content/

-#22 Updated by Boone Gorges almost 3 years ago
+#22 Updated by Boone Gorges about 3 years ago

 I believe this technical parts of the work are done.
 A couple clean-up tasks as I deployed the changes: